zhangsmz/ARoundEntInt/README.md

 # Project Startup Guide

-Welcome to this full-stack project!
+Hi!
 This project combines a frontend built with a modern JavaScript framework (like React,  etc. depending on the `frontend` folder content) and a backend developed using Node.js.
 Below is a detailed startup guide to help you quickly get up and running with the project.

 ## Prerequisites